yuezhaocolumbia/p8105_final_vital_statistics/death_data.md

 ![](death_data_files/figure-markdown_github/unnamed-chunk-11-1.png)

-We can now see that the disease of the heart is the leading cause of deaths in all areas.
-Cancer is the second most common cause of deaths in all areas.
+In this plot, caused of death was ordered by the cause specific mortality rate across New York City rather than each borough.
+We can see that the disease of the heart was the leading cause of deaths in all areas followed by malignant neoplasms as the second leading cause of mortality in each neighbourhood.
+Heart disease-related mortality rate was particularly high in Staten Island while death rate by HIV and diabetes mellites is particularly high in Bronx.
+Queens, which holds a higher proportion of Asians, was feature with high colon cancer risk.
 Overall, in terms of Cause of Deaths distribution across areas, we do not see a big difference in the structure of the cause of deaths.

+##### trend of mortality rate in NYC from 2000 to 2010

 ``` r
 # annual mortality rate in New York City from 2000 to 2010